Jean Améry

-Jean Améry (31 October 1912 – 17 October 1978), born Hanns Chaim Mayer, was an Austrian-born essayist whose work was often informed by his experiences during World War II.
+Jean Améry (31 October 1912 – 17 October 1978), born Hans Chaim Maier, was an Austrian-born essayist whose work was often informed by his experiences during World War II.
 His most celebrated work, At the Mind's Limits: Contemplations by a Survivor on Auschwitz and Its Realities (1966), suggests that torture was "the essence" of the Third Reich.
 Other notable works included On Aging (1968) and On Suicide: A Discourse on Voluntary Death (1976).
-He first adopted the pseudonym Jean Améry in 1955.
-Améry killed himself in 1978.
+He adopted the pseudonym Jean Améry after 1945.
+Améry died by suicide in 1978.

 Formerly a philosophy and literature student in Vienna, Améry's participation in organized resistance against the Nazi occupation of Belgium resulted in his detainment and torture by the German Gestapo at Fort Breendonk, and several years of imprisonment in concentration camps.
 Améry survived internments in Auschwitz and Buchenwald, and was finally liberated at Bergen-Belsen in 1945.
 After the war he settled in Belgium.

 Early life

-Jean Améry was born as Hanns Chaim Mayer in Vienna, Austria, in 1912, to a Jewish father and a Catholic mother.
+Jean Améry was born as Hans Chaim Maier in Vienna, Austria, in 1912, to a Jewish father and a Catholic mother.
+Améry himself typically gave his birth name as Hans Mayer; some sources from his early childhood give the name Johann Mayer or Hanns Mayer.
 His father was killed in action in World War I in 1916.
-Améry was raised as a Roman Catholic by his mother.
+Améry was raised as a Catholic by his mother.
 Eventually, Améry and his mother returned to Vienna, where he enrolled in university to study literature and philosophy, but economic necessity kept him from regular pursuit of studies there.